|Requesting Department||DEPT OF EMPLOYEE RELATIONS|

-- Bachelor’s in public administration, business administration, human resources or a related field from an accredited college or university within the past two years (at time of application).
+- Bachelor’s degree in criminal justice, political science, business administration or a closely related field from an accredited college or university.

-Note 2: To receive credit for college, transcripts are required and must be received by the application period closing date.
+IMPORTANT NOTE: To receive credit for college, transcripts are required and must be received by the application period closing date.
 College transcripts should be attached to your online application.
 Applications without transcripts attached will be considered incomplete and will be rejected.
-Your transcript must be legible and include the following information: the university or college name, your name, the degree completed (if applicable) and the date the degree was completed.
-Official or unofficial transcripts are acceptable.

 Knowledges, Skills, Abilities & Other Characteristics